fennin3/Project-loans-data-api/README.md

 ## Setup Instructions
 To run this project
 1. Clone project
+2. Create .env file in the root directory of the project to store your SECRET_KEY.
+The file must contain this ```SECRET_KEY=your-secret-key```
-2. Download and install docker
+3. Download and install docker
-2. Build and run docker container with a single command:
+4. Build and run docker container with a single command:
 ```
 docker-compose up —build
 ```